 - This party failed to uphold this duty by acting negligently

-While it may appear obvious that such a case could work, proving these elements in practice may prove challenging.
-Let us consider why that is.
+While it may appear obvious that such a lawsuit could work, proving these elements in practice may prove challenging.
+Let us consider why.

 Establishing a Duty of Care Owed During the Coronavirus Pandemic